8 Healthy Ninja Creami Recipes My Family Loves.

 That way the ice cream still tastes indulgent and familiar.

-Because my family eats ice cream often, I prefer using small amounts of real sugar and real ingredients rather than artificial sweeteners and long ingredient lists.
+Because my family eats ice cream often, I prefer using small amounts of real sugar or a natural low-sugar alternative like allulose rather than artificial sweeteners that can cause gut health problems later down the track.

 It’s all about balance — and peace of mind.

-healthy Ninja Creami vanilla ice cream in a pint container
+Ninja Creami vanilla ice cream in a bowl with creamy texture

 Store-bought ice cream gets its texture from stabilisers, gums, and emulsifiers.
 I wanted that same creamy texture — without the ingredient list.
 This is one of the main reasons why I bought the Ninja Creami ice cream maker afterall.